sindresorhus/execa/docs/windows.md

 ## Console window

 If the [`windowsHide`](api.md#optionswindowshide) option is `false`, the subprocess is run in a new console window.
-This is necessary to make [`SIGINT` work](https://github.com/nodejs/node/issues/29837) on Windows, and to prevent subprocesses not being cleaned up in [some specific situations](https://github.com/sindresorhus/execa/issues/433).
+This is necessary to make [`SIGINT` work](https://github.com/nodejs/node/issues/29837) on Windows, and to [clean up](termination.md#current-process-exit) subprocesses which spawn their own subprocesses, such as when [running an npm script through a shell](https://github.com/sindresorhus/execa/issues/433).

 ## UID and GID